balena-io-modules/catch-uncommitted/README.md

 When running `catch-uncommitted --skip-node-versionbot-changes`, the script will skip checking the `package.json` & the `CHANGELOG.md` for changes, so that it can work as part of the balenaCI pipeline.

+### --exclude

+Custom file exclusions may be set with `catch-uncommitted --exclude`.
+This flag can be used in conjunction with other flags.
+For example, to skip checking a file located at `my/file`, use `catch-uncommitted --exclude=my/file`.
+Multiple files may be set by separating paths with a comma: `--exclude=my/file,VERSION`.